buildingSMART/BCF-XML/Documentation/README.md

 Attribute | Optional | Description |
 :-----------|:------------|:------------
-IfcGuid | No | The IfcGuid of the component OriginatingSystem | Yes | Name of the system in which the component is originated AuthoringToolId | Yes | System specific identifier of the component in the originating BIM tool
+IfcGuid | Yes, if AuthoringToolId is Provided | The IfcGuid of the component OriginatingSystem | Yes | Name of the system in which the component is originated AuthoringToolId | Yes, if IfcGuid is Provided  | System specific identifier of the component in the originating BIM tool

 ### Camera